 U.S. Arrests Mexican State Prosecutor, Says He's Also A Drug Smuggler Named 'Diablo'

-A Mexican state's top law enforcement official is accused of conspiracy to smuggle and sell heroin, cocaine, and other drugs, after U.S. agents arrested state attorney general Edgar Veytia in San Diego this week.
-According to an arrest warrant, Veytia used the name "Diablo" and other aliases.
+A Mexican state's top law enforcement official has been accused of conspiring to smuggle and sell heroin, cocaine and other drugs, after he was arrested by U.S. agents this week in San Diego.
+According to an arrest warrant, Nayarit state Attorney General Edgar Veytia used the name "Diablo" and other aliases.

 U.S. prosecutors say they'll seek to compel Veytia to forfeit some $250 million if he's convicted.

 U.S. Customs and Border Protection officers arrested Veytia at the Cross Border Xpress airport terminal, a transit point that links San Diego to the Tijuana airport.
-A warrant for his arrest was issued on March 2, on the basis of a sealed indictment.
+A warrant for his arrest was issued March 2 on the basis of a sealed indictment.

-In that now-unsealed indictment, the U.S. says Veytia used aliases such as "Diablo," "Eepp," and "Lic veytia" as he worked with a criminal enterprise to manufacture and distribute heroin, cocaine, methamphetamine, and marijuana.
+In that now-unsealed indictment, the U.S. says Veytia used aliases such as "Diablo," "Eepp" and "Lic veytia" as he worked with a criminal enterprise to manufacture and distribute heroin, cocaine, methamphetamine and marijuana.
 The document accuses Veytia of crimes dating from January 2013 to last month.

 From Mexico City, NPR's Carrie Kahn reports:

 "Veytia has been the top law enforcement official of the Pacific Mexican state of Nayarit since 2013.
-Allegations of the Attorney General's ties to the rising Jalisco New Generation cartel have long been raised in the Mexican press.
+Allegations of the attorney general's ties to the rising Jalisco New Generation cartel have long been raised in the Mexican press.

 "Nayarit's governor told the national Milenio newpaper he was surprised at the arrest, given the low crime rate in the state."